 Turkey made the semi-finals of UEFA Euro 2008 in Austria and Switzerland, their best ever performance at the European Championships.
 After losing 2-0 to Portugal in their opening group stage game, they rallied back to beat Switzerland 2-1 and the Czech Republic 3-2 to qualify for the quarter-finals, where they faced Croatia.

 Turkey failed to qualify for the 2006, 2010, 2014 and 2018 World Cup tournaments.
 They made the group stage of Euro 2016 and managed to qualify for Euro 2020.
-Qualification for the 2022 World Cup in Qatar got off to a bright start.
+Qualification for the 2022 World Cup in Qatar got off to a bright start and there were hopes Turkey could do some damage at the delayed Euros.

-Rüstü Reçber and Hakan Sükür are probably the two most influential legends in the history of Turkish football.
-Rüstü is famous for wearing war paint during matches.
+Rustu Recber and Hakan Sukur are probably the two most influential players in Turkish history.
+Rustu is famous for wearing war paint during matches.
 This was copied by South African goalkeeper Wayne Sandilands in years to come.

-Turkey's major football rivalries are with Croatia, who they eliminated controversially from Euro 2008 due to a penalty shootout after a late equaliser which Croatia manager Slaven Bilic claimed had come after extra time had elapsed, and Greece.
+Turkey's major rivalries are with Croatia and Greece.
+They controversially eliminated Croatia from Euro 2008 after scoring a late equaliser which opposition manager Slaven Bilic claimed had come after extra time had elapsed.